cesaro/steroids/README.rst

 | Replay 1: (0, 4), (1, 4), (0, 2)
 | Replay 2: (0, 2), (1, 4), (0, 4)

-Example Code
+Example code
 ============

 See folder `<doc/example/>`__ for an example of user code using the Steroids API to instrument and run (2 times) a program.

-Assumptions About the Input Program
+Assumptions about the input program
 ===================================

 Steroids assumes that the input program is data-deterministic.
 That is, the only